kitspace/awesome-electronics/README.md

 ## Forums

 ### Discussion
-- [EEVBlog forum](https://www.eevblog.com/forum) probably the largest and most active forum to discuss electronic engineering topics.
+- [EEVBlog forum](https://www.eevblog.com/forum) - Probably the largest and most active forum to discuss electronic engineering topics.
 - [/r/electronics](https://reddit.com/r/electronics) and [/r/ECE](https://reddit.com/r/ECE) are the two most active sub-reddits for EE topics.

 ### Help
- - [/r/askelectronics](https://reddit.com/r/askelectronics) is a sub-reddit dedicated to help on electronics topics.
+ - [/r/askelectronics](https://reddit.com/r/askelectronics) - A sub-reddit dedicated to help on electronics topics.
- - [Electronics StackExchange](https://electronics.stackexchange.com) is a question and answer site for electronics running on the popular StackOverflow service.
+ - [Electronics StackExchange](https://electronics.stackexchange.com) - A question and answer site for electronics running on the popular StackOverflow service.
- - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) is a good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.
+ - [EEVBlog beginners forum](http://www.eevblog.com/forum/beginners) - A good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.

 ## Podcasts